Engee documentation

 • Enforce single-rate processing

-The block forces the output sampling rate to match the input sampling rate (Tso = Tsi) by repeating each Mth input sample M times at the output.
-In this mode, the block behaves like a Sample and Hold block with a repeating trigger event with period .
+The block forces the output sampling rate to match the input sampling rate (Tso = Tsi) by repeating each mth input sample M times at the output.
+In this mode, the block behaves like a Sample and Hold block with a recurring trigger event with a period of .

 • Allow multirate processing

-The sampling period of the output is times the sampling period of the input ( ).
+The sampling period of the output in times longer than the sampling period of the input ( ).

 • Columns as channels (frame based)